kindtime/winfilter/README.md

 ## Usage
 ### Filters
-For each of the DLLs, they must be compiled with the desired IP address and port at the top of the file using Visual Studio.
+Modify the IP and Port that the filters will call back to in the `kindtime_key.ps1` script.

-Modify and utilize each of the install scripts in order to set up the filters.
+Modify and utilize each of the filter's PowerShell install scripts in order to set up the filters.

-`sed -i 's/password/your_dll_name/g' install_script`
+`sed -i 's/password/your_dll_name/g' install_script.ps1`

-Make sure to change the IP and Port that the filters will call back to in the install script.

 ### Credentials Receiver
 To receive creds and set up the server, run: